lionzan/Exponential-Ocean/exampleSite/content/MBA99/_index.md

 ---
 Hi my Friend,

-as I mentioned in the WhatsApp group, I am organising [TEDxCowes](https://TEDxCowes.com), a TEDx event on Ocean Sustainability for early November in Cowes, Isle of Wight, and **a sponsor pulled out at the last minute**.
+as I mentioned in the WhatsApp group, I am organising [TEDxCowes](https://TEDxCowes.com), a TEDx event on Ocean Sustainability for early November in Cowes, Isle of Wight.
+I came up with the idea of running **TEDxCowes «Ocean : Inspire»** to inspire people, leaders, CEOs, entrepreneurs, philanthropists and companies, to find their own way to multiply exponentially their impact on Ocean Sustainability, with examples of people who successfully managed to have a multiplicative effect and leave a mark.

+**A few days ago we had a massive setback: a sponsor pulled out at the last minute**.
 With less than 7 weeks to the event, we have a **stellar lineup of** [**speakers**](https://www.tedxcowes.com/#team) and a [**prime location**](https://islandsc.org.uk) **for the event**, but **no funds to pay for marketing and most importantly AV production!** (more details below)

 I am reaching out to all my friends and colleagues to see if they can help me out of this conundrum in either of 3 ways (or even all of them!):

+1. as a **helping hand to find sponsors** with a sustainability ethos and able to make a quick decision for a 500-1,000 GBP sponsorship.
+Also in this case please let me know by sending me an email to [leonardo@zangrando.com](mailto:leonardo@zangrando.com) and we'll take it from there.
-1. as a **donor**, by donating on [this page](https://www.buymeacoffee.com/TEDxCowes). **All donors will be mentioned on a dedicated website page** (but they can ask to remain anonymous and in either case the amount will not be disclosed).
+2. as a **donor**, by donating on [this page](https://www.buymeacoffee.com/TEDxCowes). **All donors will be mentioned on a dedicated website page** (but they can ask to remain anonymous and in either case the amount will not be disclosed).
 Moreover, if you donate 70 GBP or more we will thank you with a **complimentary ticket to the event**, before they go on sale to the general public.
 And if you can't come to the event we'll send you a full goodie bag including an event t-shirt and other cool stuff!
-2. as a **helping hand on campaign launch day** (sometime w/c 20th Sep.) to reach as many people as possible, inviting them to donate on a dedicated page (DO NOT INVITE THEM YET!)
+3. as a **helping hand on campaign launch day** (sometime w/c 20th Sep.) to reach as many people as possible, inviting them to donate on a dedicated page (DO NOT INVITE THEM YET!)
 If you are up to it please let me know by sending me an email to [leonardo@zangrando.com](mailto:leonardo@zangrando.com) In this case I will follow up with an email to that purpose, that you can simply forward to your network when we launch the campaign.

-3. as a **helping hand to find sponsors** with a sustainability ethos and able to make a quick decision for a 500-1,000 GBP sponsorship.
-Also in this case please let me know by sending me an email to [leonardo@zangrando.com](mailto:leonardo@zangrando.com) and we'll take it from there.
+#### Campaign Objective

+With this crowdfunding campaign I want to fund a minimum of Marketing activity to advertise tickets sale and attract small-check sponsors, which in turn will fund the AV production.
+That is: Crowdfunding £2,000+ -> Event tickets marketing -> sell 70 tickets @ £70 + find small sponsors @ £500/1,000 -> pay for AV production -> successful event!

-#### Some more information on the project
+#### More Information on the Project

 I came up with the idea of running **TEDxCowes «Ocean : Inspire»** to inspire people, leaders, CEOs, entrepreneurs, philanthropists and companies, to find their own way to multiply exponentially their impact on Ocean Sustainability, with examples of people who successfully managed to have a multiplicative effect and leave a mark.